dcbirds/Total-Species-in-Hertfordshire-2023/README.md

 Summary Statistics for 2023

-Most species: 142 in TL3712 \n
+Most species: 142 in TL3712 <br />
-Percentage of squares with at least one species recorded: 67% Mean Number of Species per Square: 14
+Percentage of squares with at least one species recorded: 67% <br />
+Mean Number of Species per Square: 14 <br />
-Mean Number of Species per Square (excluding 0'species): 21 Median Number of Species per Square: 3
+Mean Number of Species per Square (excluding 0'species): 21 <br />
+Median Number of Species per Square: 3 <br />
 Median Number of Species per Square (excluding 0'species): 12